anl-cyberscience/LQMToolset/docs/configure.md

 :-------------: | :-----------
 `name`          | A unique name identifying this tool instance.
 `host`          | The hostname or IP address of the remote syslog server.
 `port`          | The port number the Syslog server is listening on.
 Note: Syslog defaults to 514, so if left blank LQMT will also default to 514 for communication.
 `protocol`      | The IP protocol to use: `tcp` or `udp`.
 `messageHead`   | Used at the beginning of every message sent to Syslog.
 `messageFields` | Used to specify what fields you want extracted from the alerts and sent in the message to Syslog.

 ### FlexText
-FlexText is a tool used to output parsed alert data in a user-defined, character deliminated, format.
+FlexText is a tool used to output parsed alert data in a user-defined, character delimited, format.

     [[Tools.FlexText]]
         name                = "flextext-tool"